DRANONYMOUS300/RNGbias/README.md

 ### Example on replication data

-This is an example with a replication study done with N=415 students.
-In this study the same tasks have been used as on openpsychometrics.org.
-However, three different instructions were used to test the malleability of Simplex Number Bias: (1) no specific instruction (2) lottery (3) the task was to give unusual answers
+This is an example with a replication study on N=415 students.
+In this study the same tasks as on openpsychometrics.org were used.
+However, three different instructions were tested to quantifiy the malleability of Simplex Number Bias: (1) no specific instruction (2) lottery (3) the task was to give unusual answers

 ```R